xyrotech/orin/docs/index.md

 **Collection Items by Folder**

+Returns the list of item in a folder in a user’s collection.

 [:mag: More Info](https://www.discogs.com/developers#page:user-collection,header:user-collection-collection-items-by-folder)

-<small>Returns the list of item in a folder in a user’s collection.</small>
 ```php
 $discog->collection_items_by_release(string $username, int $release_id);
 ```